Huluti/ossatrisk/README.md

 * `--ecosystem` (required) – currently supports only `php`.
 * `--format` – output format; `text` (default) or `json`.
 Use `json` for machine-readable output.

-If `composer.json` is present in your project, **ossatrisk** will check its dependencies against the risk database and suggest safer alternatives if any risky packages are found.

 ## Package Risk Assessment Algorithm

 This project evaluates the **risk level of software packages** based on several key factors, helping developers identify dependencies that may pose potential stability or security issues.